Leylanator/SwayDump/README.md

 # SwayDump
-A dump of Sway and Waybar configs and a Waybar stylesheet (CSS)
+A dump of Sway and Waybar configs and a Waybar stylesheet (CSS).

+I haven't put together an installer as of yet.
+Being a newbie, expect nothing sophisticated.